it21114144/Food-and-Beverage-Review/README.md

 # Food-and-Beverage-Review

-A full-stack, mobile friendly social media platform using Sprint Boot Maven.
+A full-stack, mobile friendly social media platform for food and beverage reviewers to share their food and dining experiences using Sprint Boot Maven.

 ## Technologies:
 - Backend: **Spring Boot**, **Maven**